Emergent Digital Practices (EDPX)

 EDPX 4270 Making Networked Art (4 Credits)

-In this course networked art is understood in the broadest sense from art that natively exists on digital networks to art that critiques and engages with the concept of the network in contemporary society.
+In Making Networked Art, students will develop technical skills for creating interactive works that live online.
 This course aims to develop a critical understanding of and response to the social, cultural, aesthetic and technical contexts of network culture, building on a deep understanding of contemporary and historical networked art practices.
-Students will engage with network architectures and platforms developing experimental approaches to user interface and interaction, deploying a range of digital materials from data to rich multimedia content to create work that produces new understandings of the role of the network in a post digital age.
-Prerequisite: EDPX 4250, or permission of the instructor.
+Students will work with HTML, CSS, and JavaScript to develop experimental approaches to user interface and interaction, deploying a range of digital materials from data to rich multimedia content to create work that produces new understandings of the role of the network in a post digital age.
+Prerequisite: EDPX 4010, or permission of the instructor.
 Lab fee.
 Crosslisted with EDPX 3270.

 EDPX 4310 Tangible Interactivity (4 Credits)